Ionic meter: Polyschematist sequences

 It "enjoyed a considerable vogue for several centuries, being associated with low-class entertainment, especially of a salacious sort, though also used for moralizing and other serious verse."
-Among those poets who adopted it was Ennius.
+Among those poets who used it were Ennius, Accius and Petronius.

 In English

 In English poetry, Edward Fitzgerald composed in a combination of anacreontics and ionics.
 An example of English ionics occurs in lines 4 and 5 of the following lyric stanza by Thomas Hardy: